philc/book-notes/health/why we sleep - matthew walker.md

   crashes.
 * Power naps temporarily stave off severe lapses in concentration, but for a short time, and to a limited degree.
-* Impulse and reward centers of the brain -- the stratum -- become hyperactive in response to rewards when the person is sleep deprived.
+* Impulse and reward centers of the brain -- the striatum -- become hyperactive in response to rewards when the person is sleep deprived.
   * "The heightened sensitivity of these hedonic regions was linked to a loss of the rational control from the prefrontal context."